-COFEPRIS may warn companies with approved products to modify ads which are presumably in breach of the legal framework.
+COFEPRIS may warn companies with approved products to modify ads that are presumably in breach of the legal framework.
 If not modified, or the modification is considered to not comply with the legal provisions, COFEPRIS may suspend the advertising activities and impose a fine.

-The decision and orders issued by COFEPRIS may be appealed before itself or Federal Courts.
+The decision and orders issued by COFEPRIS may be appealed before itself or the Federal Courts.

 1.7 What are the penalties for failing to comply with the rules governing the advertising of medicines?
 Who has responsibility for enforcement and how strictly are the rules enforced?
 Are there any important examples where action has been taken against pharmaceutical companies?
-If there have not been such cases please confirm.
+If there have not been such cases, please confirm.
 To what extent may competitors take direct action through the courts in relation to advertising infringements?

-The penalties for failing to comply with the rules related to advertising are the suspension of advertising activities ordered either to the responsible party or directly to the media, and the imposition of a fine to each one, which can range from 2,000 to 16,000 minimum wages (around US\$9,000 to US\$73,000).
+The penalties for failing to comply with the rules related to advertising are the suspension of advertising activities ordered either to the responsible party or directly to the media, and the imposition of a fine to each one, which can range from 2,000 to 16,000 times the minimum wage (around 9,000.00 USD to 73,000.00 USD).
 The responsibility for imposing these penalties falls directly on the Ministry of Health, through COFEPRIS.